In Part 1, we built a Study Buddy agent from scratch using Google ADK. Now it's time to give our agent real power — tools.

 tools=[google_search, record_study_session, get_student_profile],

-- Guides Tool Usage: It tells the agent exactly when and how to use tools, preventing misuse.
+- Guides Tool Usage — It tells the agent when and how to use its tools.

 XML Tag Prompting: Structuring for Clarity